Joe Ingles: Personal life

-Ingles is married to Australian netballer Renae Ingles; the couple have twins, a boy and a girl, born in the northern hemisphere summer of 2016.
+Ingles is married to Australian netballer Renae Ingles; the couple have twins, a boy and a girl, born in 2016.
+Their third child, a second son, was born in 2020.
 Their son Jacob was diagnosed with autism which has led Joe to be an advocate for autism awareness.
 He also holds a British passport.
 He is a keen supporter of the Hawthorn Football Club in the Australian Football League, and is a good friend of former Hawk Jarryd Roughead.